PollyHannah/Phylogenomic-study/README.md

 A spreadsheet summarising the most probable identities of each orthogroup, based on the BLASTp results, can be found in [`gene_identity.xlsx`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/Gene_identity.xlsx).
 The 'most probable identity' was the sequence out of the 'Sequences producing significant alignments' in the BLASTp output with the  highest Score (bits) and lowest E- Value.
 I highlighted cells in red which I'm not confident in, as they returned an have an E-value >1 and a Score (Bits) < 50.

+There were a few identities which stood out as unlikely, for exmaple 'Snake endothelial growth factor'.
+For those, I manually completed a NCBI BLASTp search on the online database [here](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastp&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) and re-assigned the putative identity based on the results.
+The results of previous reports of the putative identities of core iridoviridae and megalocytivirus genes (Eaton et al. 2007; Chinchar et al. 2017; Fusianto et al. 2023).

 ### Assigning matching orthogroups, gene identities
 I combined the gene identity data above ([`gene_identity.xlsx`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/Gene_identity.xlsx)) with the data generated earlier which matches orthogroups across taxonomic levels.
 This is so you can get a better idea for the putative gene identiy of each 'group' of orthogroups across taxonomic levels.
 I just used the filter function in excel to do this.